dfeehan/dfeehan.github.io/research.md

 ### Dissertation

-My dissertation focuses on a new way to estimate adult mortality rates in poor countries where there are currently no reliable data on deaths.
+My dissertation focused on a new way to estimate adult mortality rates in poor countries where there are currently no reliable data on deaths.
 This problem is important because, as long as we can't figure out how to measure adult mortality in the world's poorest countries, we can't measure life expectancy,